efojs/rangiano/readme.md

 - not yet sure if it's possible to use `generateSound()` method without pause for measure

 ## Contribute
-Will be great if you add features or fix something (e.g. this readme) by making pull request or just raise an issue.
+Will be great if you add features or fix something (e.g. this readme) by making a pull request or raising an issue.

 ## Disclaimer